MicrosoftDocs/azure-dev-docs/articles/terraform/create-k8s-cluster-with-tf-and-aks.md

     cat ./azurek8s
     ```

-   ***Key points:**
+   **Key points:**

-    - If you see `<< EOT` at the beginning and `EOT` at the end, edit the content of the file to remove these characters.
+    - If you see `<< EOT` at the beginning and `EOT` at the end, remove these characters from the file.
 Otherwise, you could receive the following error message: `error: error loading config file "./azurek8s": yaml: line 2: mapping values are not allowed in this context`

 1. Set an environment variable so that kubectl picks up the correct config.